Allons

 sha

-Honey or dear when speaking to the opposite sex, buddy or pal when addressing the same sex
+Honey or dear when speaking to the opposite sex, buddy

 Crawfish